-We have recently looked at how hackers and spammers can send forged email and then seen how these forged messages can be almost identical to legitimate messages from the purported senders.
-In fact, we learned that generally all you can trust in an inbound email message is the internet IP address of the server talking to your inbound email server — as this cannot realistically be forged in any way that would still enable you to receive the message.
+We have recently looked at how hackers and spammers can send forged emails and then seen how these forged messages can be almost identical to legitimate messages from the purported senders.
+We learned that generally, all you can trust in an inbound email message is the internet IP address of the server talking to your inbound email server.
+This cannot realistically be forged in any way that would still enable you to receive the message.

-We know who the message says it is from and the address of the server that delivered it to us.
+We know who the message is from and the server’s address that delivered it to us.
 How can we reliably prevent fraud by checking if the message was forged or not?
 Seems hard.

 Setting up SPF

-With SPF (as with all anti-fraud solutions for email), it is up to the owner of a domain (e.g. the owner of bankofamerica.com) to setup the SPF authorization list.
-If they do not do this, then there is no authorization list and no way to see if the message came from a legitimate server.
+With SPF (as with all anti-fraud solutions for email), it is up to the owner of a domain (e.g., the owner of bankofamerica.com) to set up the SPF authorization list.
+If they do not do this, there is no authorization list and no way to see if the message came from a legitimate server.

 SPF is set up by adding special entries to the published DNS settings for the domain.
-You can read about the syntax for these DNS records here: SPF Record Syntax.
-If you want to setup SPF for your own domains, you can read the above links to get started and use the SPF Wizard.
+If you want to set up SPF for your domains, you can read the links above to get started and use the SPF Wizard.
 You can also ask your email provider for assistance.

-We are not going to spend time on the details of the configuration or setup here; instead we will look at the actual utility of SPF and where it falls on its face and how attackers can get around it.
+We are not going to spend time on the details of the configuration or setup here; instead, we will look at the actual utility of SPF, where it falls on its face, and how attackers can get around it.

 SPF – The Good Parts

-Once SPF has been set up, it really can do a good job at helping folks identify forged email.
-It does exactly what, on the surface, one needs to do — verify that the sending server is authorized to send.
-Use of SPF is highly recommended for every domain owner and for every email filtering system.
+Once SPF has been set up, it really can do an excellent job at helping folks identify forged emails.
+It does exactly what, on the surface, one needs to do – verify that the sending server is authorized to send.
+The use of SPF is highly recommended for every domain owner and every email filtering system.

-However, as we shall see next, all is not wine and roses.
+However, as we shall see next, SPF is not enough.

-Sender Policy Framework has some significant limitations in its ability to stamp out forgery.
+Sender Policy Framework has some significant limitations in stamping out forgery.